6 Investing Mistakes: After $273,593 in Dividends

 After many years of dividend investing, and over $273,593 in dividends earned over the years, I have grown as an investor and I have had my share of investing mistakes to share along the way.

-I have had many discussions with them and fail to teach investing very regularly even with many investing lessons to share.
-I won’t give up and will continue to find ways to make compound growth simpler to understand as well as explain risk management or emotional fear from risk.
+I have had many discussions with them and failed to teach investing regularly, even with many investing lessons to share.
+I won’t give up and will continue to find ways to simplify compound growth and explain risk management or emotional fear from risk.

-The point I am trying to make is that all investors need to learn the ropes and get better with experience.
-The journey differs for everyone but we are all investing in the same stock market and we play by the same rules.
+I am trying to make the point that all investors need to learn the ropes and get better with experience.
+The journey differs for everyone, but we are all investing in the same stock market and playing by the same rules.
+Regardless of where you are at, investing is still the best way to build wealth.

 In the 4th learning from my investing lessons, I share my dividend earnings since I started tracking my dividend and performance back in 2010.